Browse Dictionary: Letter “S”

 sālāh+hī, (IkOankar’s) praise alone.

-Grammar: noun, accusative case; feminine, singular.
+Grammar : noun, accusative case; feminine, singular.

-Etymology: Apabhransh - sālāhah; Prakrit - salāhā (praise); Sanskrit - shalāghā (शलाघा - boast, praise).
+Etymology : Apabhransh - sālāhah; Prakrit - salāhā (praise); Sanskrit - shalāghā (शलाघा - boast, praise).

-Grammar: verb, subjunctive future tense; first person, masculine, singular.
+Grammar : verb, present tense; third person, masculine, singular.

 sālu